Have you been studying Italian but when you try to speak, you instantly freeze?

 How is this related to learning Italian?

 So many teachers, online courses and textbooks out there focus on teaching you the Italian language itself.
 They explain to you the rules and the exceptions.
 They want you to do “fill in the blanks” exercises.
 They tell you have to learn this tense before you can move on to the next tense.
+They act as human dictionaries.
+They are not teaching you anything, they are basically constantly evaluating you.

 Can this be enjoyable, engaging and effective?